 Absolutely.
 GAL volunteers offer children a consistent helping hand to guide them through the foster care system and a strong voice advocating on their behalf.
 As a result, children represented by a GAL are more likely to:

-- receive the services and resources they and their families need;
+Receive the services and resources they and their families need

-- maintain stable placements while in foster care;
+Maintain stable placements while in foster care

-- find safe, loving permanent homes.
+Find safe, loving permanent homes

 GAL volunteers make recommendations based on the time they spend with the child, the review of records, interviews with the caseworker, foster parents, teachers, relatives, parents, and any other person involved in the child’s life.
 A GAL volunteer learns about the community services available and making recommendations in the free 30-hour training course.

 The GAL volunteer is appointed to represent the best interests of the child and make recommendations to the court.
 Judges respect GAL volunteers and take their recommendations into account when making decisions.
 A 2009 judicial survey gave an overall satisfaction of the South Carolina Guardian ad Litem Program a 4.7 out of 5.0.
-Click here to read more about the survey.

 No. By statute, GAL volunteers can only be appointed on child abuse and neglect cases in family court.
-Divorce and custody cases sometimes involve a private Guardian ad Litem, but those are not SC GAL volunteers.
+Divorce and custody cases sometimes involve a private Guardian ad Litem, but those are not South Carolina GAL volunteers.
 The GAL program has no oversight of private Guardians ad Litem.
 Our volunteer training does NOT qualify a person to be a private Guardian ad Litem.